2KurvaGaming/Network-V9-exam/notes/Layer 2 - Data Link.md

   A layer 2 segment might include multiple physical segments.
 This is referred to as a ***logical topology***:

 ---

+### **What is a Logical Segment in the Data Link Layer?**

+- A **logical segment** at the Data Link layer refers to a group of devices that can communicate directly with each other using **Layer 2 (Data Link layer) protocols**, without needing to go through a router.
+- These devices share the same **broadcast domain**, meaning a broadcast sent by one device will be received by all others in the same logical segment.
+- Communication within the segment is based on **MAC (hardware) addresses**, not IP addresses.
+- The most common example of a logical segment is a **VLAN (Virtual Local Area Network)** — it creates a separate, isolated broadcast domain within a physical network.
+- Logical segments are **logically defined** (through configuration), not physically separated — so devices in the same VLAN can be on different switches or floors but still behave as if they’re on the same local network.
+- Each logical segment operates as its own **Layer 2 network**, with its own set of MAC address tables and forwarding rules managed by switches.
+- Routers (or Layer 3 switches) are required to enable communication **between** different logical segments.

+---

+✨ **Real-World Example:**
+Imagine a company where Finance, HR, and IT are on different floors but use the same physical network.
+By creating **three VLANs** (one for each department), the network admin defines **three logical segments** at the Data Link layer — keeping traffic separate and secure, even though they share the same switches and cables.

+---

+So in short:
+👉 A **logical segment** in the Data Link layer is a **software-defined group of devices** that communicate at Layer 2, share a broadcast domain, and are often created using technologies like **VLANs**.

+---
 ## Media Access Control (MAC) Layer:

 ### **MAC Address**